junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 The Indian trackers are indeed exceptional at keeping up with the trail.

-Sometimes when there are absolutely no track to his eyes, both his human eyes and true eyes, the Indians can still give them clear directions to go.
+Sometimes when there are absolutely no tracks to his eyes, both his human eyes and true eyes, the Indians can still give them clear directions to go.

-They pick up the days old trace from Nevada, moving southeast, then follow all the way to New Mexico.
+They pick up the day-old trace from Nevada, moving southeast, then follow all the way to New Mexico.

 Cas thinks he catches a glimpse of three horses on top of a mountain, hundreds of miles away.
 One of the figures is so familiar that his heart skips a beat.
 But when they reach that spot, the men are another hundred miles away again, like a fleeting mirage.